 Phoenix High School is a Gwinnett County school that offers "7th period" courses that take place after a student's school day.
 Phoenix operates on mini semesters, called "minimesters," in which students can complete courses in half the time of a traditional semester.
 Phoenix offers two minimesters in the fall and two minimesters in the spring.
 The cost is $150 per 0.5 credit.
 For more information, please visit the Phoenix High School website.

 GCPS offers face-to-face and online summer school options for students.
-All GCPS summer school options takes place over a three-week period.
+All GCPS summer school options take place over a three-week period.
 For the face-to-face option, students will attend a 4-hour morning session and/or a 4-hour afternoon session, and each 0.5 credit course has a cost of $250.
 Students may also utilize the face-to-face option to make up courses through credit recovery with a cost of $100 per course.
 Students have the opportunity to take courses at one of three Gwinnett high schools.
 Schools options rotate each summer.
 For more information, please visit the GCPS summer school website.

 Students may take summer school courses online through Gwinnett Online Campus at the cost of $250 per 0.5 credit course.